ER-Ameya/New-VM-/README.txt

 2. Create a new virtual environment using the command python -m venv env.

 3. Activate the virtual environment using the command source env/bin/activate on Linux or env\Scripts\activate on Windows.
+Navigate inside the project

 4. Install the required dependencies using the command pip install -r requirements.txt.